Skip to content

 • NULL: discard it;

-• A string, redirect it to this file.
+• A string (not starting with ">>"), redirect it to this file, truncating the file first.
 Note that if you specify a relative path, it will be relative to the current working directory, even if you specify another directory in the wd argument.
 (See issue 324.)

 • "|": create a connection for it.